-Assignment guidelines will be provided in class and on Learn.
+More detailed assignment guidelines will be provided on Learn.

-- 1. Summary (10%).
-Choose one text from the choices provided and write a one-page summary.
+- 1. Professionalism and participation (5%).
+Because this is a professional communications course, part of your professionalism grade will be based on your e-mail communications with me and your communications with your colleagues in the discussion fora.
+Your participation will also be measured by your completion of peer-review assignments and other review/response assignments that will be assigned throughout the term. - 2.
+Summary (5%).
+You will choose one text from the choices provided on Learn and write a one-page summary of that text.
 Your summary should mostly consist of paraphrase and the occasional quotation, properly referenced.
-This assignment is done in two drafts, the first of which must be brought to class for peer editing. - 2.
+This assignment will be done in two drafts, the first of which will be shared with the class for peer editing. - 3.
 Annotated bibliography (10%).
 As part of your team project, your team will produce an annotated bibliography of your research.
-Each team member will be expected to submit at least one entry for inclusion in the bibliography. - 3.
-Critical Analysis Essay (15%): As part of your team project, each member will prepare a critical analysis of one of the essays they have summarized for the annotated bibliography.
-This assignment is done in two drafts, the first of which must be brought to class for peer editing. - 4.
-Oral briefing (15%): As part of your team project, your team will develop an oral briefing to the class that relates to your briefing note. - 4.
-Briefing Note: (20%): As part of your team project, your team will develop a briefing note on an assigned topic. - 5.
-Newspaper article (15%): Each student will be asked to prepare a newspaper article based on the briefing note prepared by one of the other teams, essentially enacting the "Globe and Mail test." - 6.
-Reflection assignment (15%): For this assignment (500-750 words), you will write honestly about your work during the term, focusing on ideas that are important to your development as an academic.
+Each team member will prepare one unique entry for inclusion in the over-all team annotated bibliography. - 4.
+Critical Analysis Essay (15%): As part of your team project, each team member will prepare a unique critical analysis of one of the texts from the research you have done in addition to the works summarized for the annotated bibliography.
+This assignment is done in two drafts, the first of which will be shared to class for peer editing.
+NOTE you cannot use the works included in your annotated bibliography for this assignment. - 5.
+Oral briefing (15%): As part of your team project, your team will develop an oral briefing for deliver to the class that relates to your briefing note.
+This will be delivered through Bongo, the video assignment platform available through Learn. - 6.
+Briefing Note: (20%): As part of your team project, your team will develop a briefing note on an assigned topic. - 7.
+Newspaper article (15%): Each student will be asked to prepare a newspaper article based on the briefing note prepared by one of the other teams, essentially enacting the "Globe and Mail test." - 8.
+Reflection assignment (15%): For this assignment, you will write honestly about your work during the term, focusing on ideas from this course that are important to your development as an academic.
 You will be expected to provide examples from your work this term to validate your ideas.
 I urge you to work on this assignment throughout the term and to show me your work in progress at any time.
 I will provide more information and guiding questions to help you to compose your learning reflections.